dll110/dll110.github.io/_posts/2023-09-07-overconfidence.md

 …why is it so confident? so _wrongly_ confidently??

-I thought that I’d be able to at least tell it that ‘when a certain mix between numbers seems to be becoming a trend, take note’.
+I thought that I’d be able to at least tell it that ‘when there seems to be a trend in a certain mix between numbers, take note’.
 But it’s just so certain that it’s a number each time that I can’t utilize any sort of uncertainty to flag these letters as ‘odd’.
 It is currently unteachable – it believes that there is nothing for it to learn here.
-Nothing is weird, apparently.
+Nothing is weird, everything is fine, apparently.

 I think I need to probe deeper into how it arrived at these very confident-looking ‘decisions’.
 It’s probably a byproduct of the learning mechanism; I'm not sure how difficult of a fix it'd be yet.